-Whether we realize it or not, when most of us hear “lung cancer” we immediately think of smoking.
+Whether we realize it or not, when most of us hear “lung cancer,” we immediately think of smoking.
 Smokers get lung cancer - that’s what most people believe.
-But that assumption is hardly fair to those non-smokers diagnosed with lung cancer, like Greg, 55, of Bethlehem.
-Although smoking contributes to 90 percent of lung cancer deaths in men, Greg never smoked a day in his life, and yet, when people found out he had lung cancer, they inevitably asked if he smoked, assuming the answer would be yes.
+But that assumption is hardly fair to those non-smokers diagnosed with this disease, like Greg, of Bethlehem.
+Although smoking contributes to 90 percent of lung cancer in men, Greg never smoked a day in his life.
+And when people found out he had lung cancer, they inevitably asked if he smoked, assuming the answer would be yes.

 In 2014, Greg noticed that he was having some breathing issues.
 He’d struggle to breathe with any physical activities like mowing the lawn or carrying laundry up from the basement.
 He’d have to stop often to take breaks in order to breathe.
 The problem just kept worsening so he ultimately sought the expertise of his longtime family doctor, Matthew S. Bartelt, DO for testing that revealed a large tumor, the size of a golf ball, on his right lung.

-It’s been two years since Greg’s surgery and subsequent chemotherapy treatments.
-He is active in the community and even went on a dream vacation to Disney World.
-He feels like he’s come out on the other side of what could have been a life threatening situation and he wants to spread the word that positivity, kindness and hope can get you through most anything.
+Since Greg’s surgery and chemotherapy treatments, he is active in the community and even went on a dream vacation to Disney World.
+He feels like he’s come out on the other side of what could have been a life-threatening situation, and he wants to spread the word that positivity, kindness, and hope can get you through most anything.
 “Hope and my choice to see compassionate doctors like Dr. Burfeind and Dr. Bartelt who really care about patients like family,” says Greg.
 “That’s what got me through.”